What's the difference between Organisational Learning and Knowledge Management?

 These definitions make KM and OL sound virtually the same.
 So why use different terms?

+Others argue that knowledge management enables organisational learning.
+OL becomes possible because KM has embedded knowledge into all of the organisation’s processes.
+This perspective positions OL as the goal, and KM as a method of achieving that goal.
 In other words, organisations must be able to learn in order to achieve their business goals, and in order to learn, they must have solid KM.

-Although this distinction may not really influence the day-to-day operations of Information Professionals, it’s one that’s worth understanding, because both Knowledge Management and Organisational Learning must be achieved in order to meet the business goals of the organisation.
+Although this distinction may not really influence the day-to-day operations of information professionals, it’s one that’s worth understanding, because both knowledge management and organisational learning must be achieved in order to meet the business goals of the organisation.
 A wide range of terminology - and even job titles - can contribute to the obfuscation of what information people actually do.

 Clarity about what information professionals not only help them plan and carry out their vital work, but also help an organisation achieve the best outcome for its clients.
 Ultimately everyone in the business will recognise the value of its knowledge and information department.